makyul/sensors-software/Robonomics.md

 Reboot NodeMcu and it will connect to your wi-fi.

-Find NodeMcu in local network, for ubuntu firstly find your address:
+Find NodeMcu in local network.
+#### For Linux:
+Firstly find your address:
 ```bash
 ip a
 ```